Internal Architecture¶

 CommandStatementQuery. - Planning:

-FederationEngineuses DataFusion's SQL parser and planner. - Optimization:
+FederationEngineuses DataFusion's SQL parser and planner. - Optimization & Hygiene:

-- Physical Planner: Converts the plan into an execution graph.
+- Physical Planner: Converts the plan into an execution graph using custom extension planners for remote sources.

 - Execution: